beaver-lodge/beaver/README.md

 - `:beaver_nx` could only work with Nx.
 - Although `:exotic` is built for Beaver, any Erlang/Elixir app with interest bundling some C API could take advantage of it as well.
 - Any new feature not relying on meta-programming should be added in `:beaver_capi`.
 - There is no strict requirements on the consistency between the Erlang app name and Elixir module name.
-Of course redefinition of Elixir modules of same name should be avoided.
+Of course redefinition of Elixir modules with an identical name should be avoided.

 ## How it works?